FAQ A to Z

 How do I embed audio and video files in my webpages?

 There are several methods of embedding audio and/or video files into your webpages.
-To discuss the alternatives and determine the most suitable option for your purposes, please contact Online Media.
+To discuss the alternatives and determine the most suitable option for your purposes, please contact the Web Team.

 Can I use Frames or IFrames on my website?